ashburndev/grails254app/README.md

     Java HotSpot(TM) 64-Bit Server VM (build 25.66-b17, mixed mode)
     ashburndave@dphnuc:~/g2projects/grails254app$

+## Preparing an AWS EC2 Instance for Deployment of a Grails 2.5.4 web application

-I created and prepared an AWS EC2 instance to which I later deployed the above war file (using Tomcat Manager)
+I created and prepared an AWS EC2 instance to which I later deployed the above war file (using Tomcat Manager).
+As one of our objectives of the migration is to use Java 8 for both our development and deployment environments, I did this work using a Java 8 JDK release.
+For now, I am content to use an OpenJDK release of Java 8, but at some point I intend to replace the OpenJDK Java 8 with the Oracle Java 8 JDK.

        __|  __|_  )
        _|  (     /   Amazon Linux AMI